rubio21/Face-Recognition-with-FaceNet-on-NVIDIA-Jetson-Nano/README.md

 # Face Recognition with FaceNet on Jetson Nano
 This repository documents a facial recognition system implemented on an NVIDIA Jetson Nano.
 To complement the recognition system, a speaker recognition algorithm is developed.
 The Jetson Nano is used to be able to send outputs to IoT devices when recognising a person.
-In my case, I use the Logitech HD Pro C920 camera to obtain the images and two LEDs to simulate an output when a recognition is obtained.
+In my case, I use the Logitech HD Pro C920 camera to obtain the images and sounds and two LEDs to simulate an output when a recognition is obtained.

 Below is a picture of the connected devices involved.
 The programme can also be used on your personal computer, obtaining the images via the integrated webcam and without the need to illuminate LEDs.